 Once you have had a new Cervical Screening test you only need to do the test every 5 years if you return a negative result, which is great news, because that equals 5 years of peace of mind.

 Understanding the symptoms and risk factors of cancer is crucial to promoting early detection and improved outcomes.
-Please contact the top cancer specialist at Positron Superspeciality and Cancer Hospital in Rohtak, as well as the Cancer Care clinic in Faridabad, Dr. Manish Sharma, for further information or for any kind of cancer therapy.
+Please contact the top cancer specialist at Fortis Hospital Noida, as well as the Cancer Care clinic in Faridabad, Dr. Manish Sharma, for further information or for any kind of cancer therapy.
 Dial +91-9717718836 to reach him.